-ONLINE, STRUCTURED REMOTE & HYBRID REMOTE COURSES
+ONLINE, STRUCTURED REMOTE & HYBRID COURSES

-Please read the following requirements before registering for an online, structured remote, or hybrid remote course.
+Please read the following requirements before registering for an online, structured remote, or hybrid course.

-Frederick Community College offers three types of courses over the Internet: online, structured remote, and hybrid remote courses.
-Hybrid remote courses require the student to attend some class sessions on campus; online and structured remote courses do not.
+Frederick Community College offers three types of courses over the Internet: online, structured remote, and hybrid courses.
+Hybrid courses require the student to attend some class sessions on campus; online and structured remote courses do not.
 Online courses may require a proctored assessment.
-Any course section with the letters "HYR" indicates a hybrid remote course.
-The mouse icon (i) indicates online courses.
+Any course section with the letters "HYB" indicates a hybrid course.

-Online, structured remote, and hybrid remote courses are taught on BlackboardTM and require that students:
+Online, structured remote, and hybrid courses are taught on BlackboardTM and require that students: